8 Signs Your Relationship Is Really Just a String of Manipulative Love Bombs

 2. They say what you want to hear

 A love-bomber does everything in their power to get you on their side, including telling you exactly what you want to hear, even if that means bending the truth.
-This form of manipulation points to the love-bomber doing anything to control the situation as a way to ensure they’re receiving affection and attention.
+This form of manipulation points reflects the love-bomber's willingness to do anything to control the situation as a way to ensure they’re receiving affection and attention.

 3. You receive expensive gifts—and know how much they cost

-Of course, giving gifts isn’t inherently bad—it’s one of the five love languages, after all.
+Of course, giving gifts isn't inherently bad.
 But rather than spoiling you just because, a love-bomber will make you feel indebted.
 Love-bombers view gift-giving as an exchange, meaning they give to get, says Grimste.
-“By telling their S.O. how much they spend on them, they are quantifying their investment in and value of the person.
+"By telling their romantic interest how much they spend on them, they are quantifying their investment in and value of the person," she says.

-Compliments are great, but when a narcissist is the one doling them out, they come with a price.
-“Quid pro quo is the manipulator’s mantra.
-They know that if they continually compliment, sooner or later, you’ll feel obligated to compliment back—even if you don’t feel like doing so,” says Paiva.
+Compliments are great, but when a love-bomber is doling them out, they come with a price.
+“Quid pro quo is the manipulator's mantra.
+They know that if they continually compliment, sooner or later, you'll feel obligated to compliment back—even if you don't feel like doing so,” says Paiva.

 Furthermore, the endless complimenting puts you at risk for being conditioned by the compliments themselves.
 “You start to become molded into what they want and what they need," Paiva says, noting that developing this craving for adoration provides the love bomber with control that may lead to you isolating yourself from other people in your life.

 In addition to the constant complimenting, a love-bomber will probably shower you with physical and digital affection.
-Think: Touching you and/or using warm body language in front of your loved ones and posting romantic-leaning posts on Instagram.
+Think: Touching you and using warm body language in front of your loved ones and posting romantic-leaning posts on Instagram.
 “They are showing everyone concrete proof that you are ‘into’ them.
-This form of love-bombing is a gaslighting setup to make you seem like a jerk once you try to pull away after you’ve been publicly syrupy yourself,” says Paiva.
+This form of love bombing is a gaslighting setup to make you seem like a jerk once you try to pull away after you've been publicly syrupy yourself,” says Paiva.

 6. Your partner may make you believe you did something wrong (when you haven’t)

 Ah, gaslighting.
-Narcissists who love-bomb use this tactic to make you feel guilty or confused.
-“They’ll make you believe that you are responsible for their poor boundaries or behaviors,” says Grimste.
-“Since they haven’t developed a strong sense of self, any uncomfortable emotions, like fear of not being liked or loved, can feel intolerable.
+Narcissistic people who throw love bombs use this tool to make you feel guilty or confused.
+“They’ll make you believe that you are responsible for their poor boundaries or behaviors," says Grimste.
+"Since they haven't developed a strong sense of self, any uncomfortable emotions, like fear of not being liked or loved, can feel intolerable.
 Making this discomfort your fault makes it your responsibility to fix, she adds.